petermarshall878/dev-fundamentals/HackerYou.md

 ## Positives of linked lists:
 + Fast insertion / deletion
-+ Linked lists let you insert elements at the beginning and end of the list in O(1) time.
++ Linked lists let you insert elements at the beginning and end of the list is trivial.
++ If you keep a 'tail' property for the last node, like you 'head' property for the first node, inserting at the end of the list is very trivial.
 + Linked lists also remove the overhead of bothering about the size of the data structure.
 The size need not to be known in advance.

 ## Drawbacks:
 - Slow lookup: need to iterate through the list to find a specific node
 - They do use more memory than arrays because of the pointers

-We can also add a 'previous' field to allow traversal in both directions, and a 'tail' property to our Linked List implementation to keep track of the last element of the list if needed.
+We can also add a 'previous' field to allow traversal in both directions.

 For our next data structure, similar to linked lists, we will deal with nodes and pointers again to next nodes...